fidelsurtida/snake/README.md

 - April 12, 2024
   - Added config class to store all game configurations.
 Refactored all current config codes.
   - Added game background and adjusted regen label readability and apple shadow.
+- April 15, 2024
+  - Added Panel Background and added starting game fonts for the panel labels.

 <br>
 <b>This project is currently under development.</b>